regb/cafesat/README.md

 This is the official repository for the CafeSat source code.
 CafeSat is a SAT/SMT solver written entirely in Scala.
-The aim of CafeSat is to provide an efficient command-line tool to solve SMT problems, as well as a native library for Scala programs.
+The aim of CafeSat is to provide an efficient command-line tool to solve SMT problems, as well as a library for Scala programs that need the capabilities of SAT/SMT solvers.

 Setup
 -----